mikkokallio/docker2021/part1/commands_and_outputs.md

 ```

 # Exercise 1.14 Environment
+PLEASE NOTE: I ran the containers on an Azure VM, and the IP displayed below is that VM's public IP.

 The following updates to Dockerfiles were required (otherwise the files remained as above).

 Frontend: Changed `npm run build` to `RUN REACT_APP_BACKEND_URL=http://168.61.93.220:8080 npm run build`.